The Late Bloomer from Kristiansand

 Countrymusic is nr.1

-“I love music, all kinds of music,” says the singer.
+“I love music, all kinds of music,” she smiles.
 While she does appreciate music in all its forms, country music still snugly resides in a special place in her heart.

 Growing up surrounded by such wonderful music naturally led Torine towards the live performance of it, first joining a gospel youth choir.
 From there, she discovered the joys of karaoke and recording backup vocals for other artists.